Be pet-prepared in the event of a natural disaster.

 Hope for the best, prepare for the worst.

-Over the past few months, we provided some tips on how to keep your pet safe, happy, and healthy through the lazy, hazy, hot days of summer.
-But would you know what to do to keep your pet safe in the event of a natural disaster?
-September is National Preparedness Month – a great time to think about creating disaster and emergency preparedness plans for your ENTIRE family – including pets!
+Would you know what to do to keep your pet safe in the event of a natural disaster?
 None of us want to think about a natural disaster or emergency situation striking our family, but if and when a crisis does occur, it’s best to be prepared as possible to safely and calmly get through the situation.
 Since our pets are beloved members of our family, it’s only natural that we also be ready to help them through an emergency as well.

 As shown below in this awesome infographic by the ASPCA, many people do not know how to properly act during a natural disaster, sometimes putting their personal safety at risk because there is no plan in place.